gary-rafferty/cranson-app/README.md

 _As we include other authorities, it will probably make sense to namespace these tasks e.g `fingal:import`._

+The import task accepts an optional `false` flag that disables auditing during import.
+This is useful if you are expecting data to change, but do not want the audits to be created.

+`./bin/rake planning_applications:import[false]`.

 #### Testing

 Run `./bin/rake spec` to run the current specs